Codein-Labs/ibexa-seo-toolkit/docs/INSTALL.md

 ```

 Alternatively, you can add the requirement `"codein/ezplatform-seo-toolkit": "^1.12"` to your composer.json and run `composer update`.
-This could be useful when the installation of EzPlatformSeoToolkitBundle is not compatible with some currently installed dependencies (see [requirements details][1]).
+This could be useful when the installation of IbexaSeoToolkitBundle is not compatible with some currently installed dependencies (see [requirements details][1]).
 Anyway, the previous option is the preferred way, since composer can pick the best requirement constraint for you.

 ## Enable the bundle